Covid in Scotland: Record demand leads to PCR test result delays

 "Instead, I just spend six or seven hours in bed, really upset.
 I was just waiting for the result - and I just don't think the delay is acceptable."

-"Quite a lot of people went for testing before Christmas in order to try and get Christmas celebrations that were safe if they had symptoms, or if they had contact.

-Meanwhile, a spokesman for the Scottish government said they aim to communicate test results within 48 hours.

-Anyone who has not received a result within 72 hours should call the helpline on 119, he added.
+A spokesperson for the Scottish government said anyone who has not received a result within 72 hours should call the helpline on 119.

 A UKHSA spokesperson said: "Due to record levels of demand we are seeing an increase in turnaround times for PCR test results.